Tsinghua Tongfang

-Tsinghua Tongfang Co., Ltd. is a Chinese state-owned software company based in Beijing.
-It is engaged in consumer electronics, information technology, energy and environment industries.
-IT businesses include information systems, application systems, digital television systems and web application.
-Energy and environmental business include environmental protection and energy saving.
-Tsinghua Tongfang markets TVs in North America, Europe and Australasia under many brands, including Seiki Digital, Element Electronics and Westinghouse Digital.

-Tsinghua Tongfang was established in 1997 and listed on the Shanghai Stock Exchange at the same year.
+Tsinghua Tongfang Co., Ltd. is a publicly traded state-owned enterprise headquartered in Beijing, China, which operates in various sectors including consumer electronics, information technology, and energy and environmental industries.
+The company was established in 1997 and was listed on the Shanghai Stock Exchange the same year.
 In 2019, China National Nuclear Corporation became the controlling shareholder of Tsinghua Tongfang.

 Tsinghua Tongfang manufactures its own in-house brand of televisions under the brand THTF.

 Investment

 Tongfang builds industry chains with focus on two major business: information industry and energy environment industry.
-This mainly includes the production and service of products like PCs, LED chips, security systems, digital TVs, digital city and environment protection.
+The company's activities primarily encompass the production and service of products such as PCs, LED chips, security systems, digital TVs, digital city solutions, and environmental protection technologies.

 Tongfang's investment is mainly concentrated on North China, covering all large cities in China, and its investment overseas continues to expand.
 Tongfang entered a period of rapid growth in the year of 2007.

 Besides its continued investment in PC, container inspection system, environmental protection technology in recent years, it also has enlarged the investment in high-tech products, like LED chip, RFID, digital TV and e-government, making its investment projects scattered.